 After installing SQL Server Express LocalDB and the SQL Server Native Client, you can go to the Reporting page and select the SQL Server Native Client 11.0 driver.

-- Click Reporting on the Cerberus FTP Server menu to open the Report Manager page.
+- Click Reporting on the Cerberus FTP Server menu to open the Report Manager page, then select Database Configuration.

 - In the Drivers, field select SQL Server Native Client 11.0